deathbeds/jupyterlab-fonts/README.md

 ### Notebook-specific Configuration

-When viewing a notebook, you can change just the fonts for _that notebook_ by clicking
+When viewing an `.ipynb`, change just the fonts for _that file_ by clicking
 ![fonts-icon] in the Notebook toolbar (right now, next to cell type).
 The font, style changes, and its license information will be stored in the Notebook metadata.